Share This!

 Beyond the current political climate, this 4th of July is a good day to think about your own Personal Freedom as well.
 Do you feel that you have all the freedom you desire?
 Do you feel captive at your job or in a relationship?
 Do you feel at liberty to have the body that you want?
 Are you free to enjoy good health or are you enslaved by medical conditions?

 Maybe reflecting during this day can help you set forward all your plans towards independence.
 For instance, if you have medical conditions or are not in a fit state, you may be preventing yourself from doing many things you desire.
 Simultaneously, if you are not in control of your financial destiny, you may also be more constricted in life.
-Maybe this day, you can declare your freedom.
+Maybe on this day, you can declare your freedom.
 Maybe you can think about how to position your life in ways that allow you to be freer in many areas of your life so you can have a more fulfilling life.

 This weekend, as you celebrate the Fourth of July, include in your celebration some time to give thanks for the liberty and freedoms you have and to reflect on what you need to change.
-Let’s remember Jefferson, “the liberties we have are the gift of God.
-We would do well to not forget that” and put into application what Albert Camus said, “freedom is nothing but a chance to be better”.
+Let’s remember Jefferson, “The liberties we have are the gift of God.
+We would do well to not forget that” and put into application what Albert Camus said, “Freedom is nothing but a chance to be better”.

 To a Fitter Healthier You,